k3ssen/SymfonyVuetified/README.md

 3. Run`./init-project.sh`
    You'll see Errors about missing packages when the script is trying to run Webpack.
    The script will try to install missing packages automatically.
-   If this isn't working, then check step 12 in the manual steps.
+   If this isn't working, then check the last manual step.

-Check the manual steps below if you're running into trouble.
+Follow the manual steps below if you're running into trouble.

 ### Manual steps (only needed if automatic setup failed)

-3. Make the changes in webpack.config.js file to enable Typescript, Vue, Vuetify.
+3. Make changes in `webpack.config.js` file to enable Typescript, Sass, Vue and Vuetify:
-   And while we're at it, you probably also want to enable Sass.
-:
 ```js
 const VuetifyLoaderPlugin = require('vuetify-loader/lib/plugin');
 const WebTypesPlugin = require('./assets/plugins/WebTypesPlugin');